 - Stephanos Stephanides and Susan Bassnet, Islands, Literature, and Cultural Translatability

-Intended to create ‘slow art’ for the primary audience of wildlife and wanderers, The Wandering Island is a project intending to transform Elbow Island Park into a multidisciplinary, environmental installation for 10 seasons between Autumn 2019 and Winter 2021.
+Intended to create ‘slow art’ for the primary audience of wildlife and wanderers, The Wandering Island is a project intending to transform Elbow Island Park into a multidisciplinary, environmental installation for 10 seasons.
 The Wandering Island draws its name from ‘the floating island,’ a metaphorical device used in literature as an unpredictable, constantly transforming context.

 Untethered from consistencies of place, floating and flying islands (found in The Odyssey, Gulliver’s Travels, comic books, video games, and other epics) are an analogy for shifting boundaries and unknown landscapes.
 At once utopian and preternatural, floating islands speak to the “multifariousness of the contemporary world,” which itself is ever-shifting, complex, and continually changing (Stephanides and Bassnet).

 Elbow Island Park drifts between contexts: city + nature, land + river, public + private, camouflaged + forgotten.
 Located in the floodplain of the Elbow River, the island treads a fine line between existing and not existing, threatened on one side by land, on the other by water, and always by the encroachments of the city.

 Should our intended seasonal programming be approved, it too will walk this narrow divide; viewers and artists alike will need to approach the island with patience, allowing their perceptions to flex and swell with the river.
 Time moves differently in natural spaces – sometimes faster, sometimes slower than elsewhere.
 As a name, ‘Wandering Island’ is gently instructional, inviting a certain type of viewership – a slow and meandering approach, without specific route or aim.